katahiromz/ImeStudy/README.md

 - Hiragana (ひらがな) is a Japanese phonetic character collection (like あいうえお etc.).
 - Katakana (カタカナ) is a Japanese phonetic character collection (like アイウエオ etc.).

+## Why so many characters in Japanese?

+Japanese text was born as an international language through exchanges with China and neighboring countries.

+1. Japanese didn't have any characters in the initial time.
+Japanese was sounds only.
+2. The characters of Katakana is derived from a part of Kanji, that indicates a pronunciation of foreign word.
+3. The characters of Hiragana is derived from a deformation of Kanji to write a Japanese word.

 ## What is Kana?

 Kana (かな/カナ) is Hiragana and/or Katakana.